Why is adopting a Whole School Approach to Mental Health and Wellbeing important?

-"In an authentic ‘whole school approach’ well-being and mental health are ‘everyone’s business’, with genuine involvement of all staff, pupils, governors, parents and the community, and outside agencies” (Katherine Weare).
+"In an authentic ‘whole school approach’ wellbeing and mental health are ‘everyone’s business’, with genuine involvement of all staff, pupils, governors, parents and the community, and outside agencies” (Professor Katherine Weare)

 For further support, please also see our section Psychology and Therapeutic Services